Danny-the-scientist/PLP-modules/README.md

 This contains images of the modular nature of Pipeline Pilot and some imaged samples of code, but not utilizable.
 Used primarily for ETL and curation tracking for [key entities and experiments](https://lincsproject.org/LINCS/data/standards)

-Sharable LINCS Code/module use - as I mentioned before, LINCS primarily used a modular-based structure to obtain, edit, etc., various information.
+Sharable LINCS Code/module use - LINCS primarily used a modular-based program (PipelinePilot) to obtain, edit, etc., various information.
 Some of it I can share, though out of context.

 ![](https://imgur.com/DlDi9j8.png)